-Meath Local Sports Partnership would like to invite your school to take part in The Daily Mile, a free and simple initiative to improve the physical, social, emotional and mental health and wellbeing of the children in your school.
+Meath Local Sports Partnership would like to invite your school to take part in The Daily Mile Challenge, a free and simple initiative to improve the physical, social, emotional and mental health and wellbeing of the children in your school.

 It is very simple to start in a school.
-Without wasting time to change into kit, every child in a school goes out each day in the fresh air to run, jog or walk for 15 minutes.
+Every school student goes out each day in the fresh air to run, jog or walk for 15 minutes.
 It is not competitive and most children average a mile, with some doing more and some doing less.
-It is not PE, sport or cross-country but a physical activity which is aimed at improving the children’s physical, social, emotional and mental health and wellbeing.
+This is not PE, sport or cross-country but is a fun inclusive activity that is aimed at improving the physical, social, emotional and wellbeing of every child.

 Daily Mile Recommended Tips to Help You Get Started.